PenaflorPhi/nota-fugax/README.md

 ## How it works

 When you open the app, your browser generates a random UUID.
 This UUID is placed in the URL fragment (the part after `#`), which browsers never send to the server.
-The server never sees it.

 From that UUID, two things are derived entirely client-side: